 Your guide will accompany you around the residence, introducing the history of the Sanada clan before moving onto the nearby Higuchi Family Residence.
 One of Matsushiro’s best-preserved samurai residence, the former Higuchi Family Residence offers yet more insight into the life and daily routine of the samurai class.

 From there it’s onto the Bunbu Gakko Literary & Military Arts School, where sons of high-ranking samurai families studied during the Edo Period.
 Arriving around 14:00, your guide will introduce you to the history of the school before you can get hands-on, with ‘katana’ (sword) practice led by local instructor who will lead you through a series of maneuvers including attack and defence.
 Suitable for both children and adults, you’ll then have the chance to put on imitation samurai armour – a fun and engaging way to learn all about Nagano’s samurai past.
-You’ll then be accompanied back to Nagano Station by your guide and once there, walk onto Zenko-ji Temple – approximately 20 minutes on-foot – for check-in at your ‘shukubo’ (temple lodging) – ‘Yakuo-in’ (see below for details) – around 17:45.
+You’ll then be accompanied back to Nagano Station by your guide and once there, walk onto Zenko-ji Temple – approximately 20 minutes on-foot – for check-in at your ‘shukubo’ (temple lodging) at around 17:45.
 Your guide will say their goodbyes leaving you to enjoy your evening and dinner service by yourself.